graphql-python/graphene/docs/types/objecttypes.rst

 If you define an argument for a field that is not required (and in a query execution it is not provided as an argument) it will not be passed to the resolver function at all.
-This is so that the developer can differenciate between a ``undefined`` value for an argument and an explicit ``null`` value.
+This is so that the developer can differentiate between a ``undefined`` value for an argument and an explicit ``null`` value.

 For example, given this schema: